 - Yes, Impact 100 accepts stock donations!

 - Yes, we are an all-volunteer non-profit but we DO have overhead expenses, including credit card fees, website, social media, postage, recruitment events, and public relations.
-Donate to “Friends of Impact” before year-end for a 2017 write-off!
+Donate to “Friends of Impact” before year-end!

 - Do you know someone who would like to join Impact 100 Greater Indianapolis but could use some help in the process?
 Yes, you can sponsor a friend, daughter, granddaughter, or co-worker!

 - Do you own a business or know someone who does?

 - We accept corporate sponsorships to offset the annual budget and will acknowledge the sponsor on our website, events, and other media outlets